c-letouze/ML-TP0/README.md

 # ML-TP0
-IA pour la physique - TP0
+IA pour la physique - TP0 Introduction to Python

-Trying GitHub for the first time.
+StochasticClimber.py contains the class Agent and its child class StochasticAgent.
+This stochastic Agent must find the global maximum of a given utility landscape.
+Its position  and utility at each step is saved in CSV format.

+Visualization.py loads this CSV file and offers several representations of the Agent's path using the matplotlib.pyplot module.